dkfriend2023/beerbuddy-backend-deploy/README.md

 ## License

-This project is part of the Workstation Project by [the Institute for Higher Education Innovation at Yonsei University](https://ihei.yonsei.ac.kr/ihei/workstation.do).
+This project is supported by the Workstation Project by [the Institute for Higher Education Innovation at Yonsei University](https://ihei.yonsei.ac.kr/ihei/workstation.do).